Written by Ed Craig.

 There were 6 major issues with the Ford robot frame "pulsed welds"

 made at a USA tier one supplier.
 The welds were made with an 0.052 (1.4 mm) MIG wire and a Lincoln Power Wave.

 Can you look at the welds and identify the process issues?
 Could you instantly provide the data to correct these sad Frame welds.
 All

 the process control data you need for optimum robot weld quality and productivity

-is available in my low cost, CD training programs.
+for any application is available in my low cost, CD training programs.